plgstalter/combinatorial_optimization/README.md

 	python random_graphs.py n m | tr '[' '{' | tr ']' '}' > graphs.txt

-The graphs will be stored in the file `graphs.txt` in such a form that is easily readable by `c++` code.
+The graphs will be stored in the file `graphs.txt` in such a form that is easily readable by `C++` code.

 __Remark:__ The pipes after the python call require a Unix system.
 On Windows, find another way to change the '[]' into '{}'.